 From Quebec explorers easily proceeded up the St. Lawrence and then into the Great Lakes.
 In 1634, exactly 100 years after Cartier's first landing on the Atlantic coast of the continent, the first white man, traveling with seven Huron Indians, entered Lake Michigan by way of the Straits of Mackinac.
 He was French explorer Jean Nicollet, agent for Governor Champlain of New France, who had been sent westward to explore the unknown territory.
 On the shore of Green Bay, believing that he had reached China, Nicollet dressed in colorful embroidered silk robes before landing.
 Encountering Winnebago Indians, he soon realized his mistake.

-As members of the French and Illiniois tribe met and interacted, they saw opportunity in one another.
+As members of the French and Illinois tribes met and interacted, they saw an opportunity in one another.
 The French had visions of economic development and colonial expansion along the Mississippi.
 The Illinois sought sophisticated weapons needed to defend their villages from attacks by hostile tribes.

 With these incentives, a cultural collaboration emerged that would endure for nearly a century.
 Both societies, Illinois and French, changed during this period of interaction.
 So did the cultural relationship between them.
 The collaboration was built on three cornerstones: economy, military, and religion.
 The Illinois and French became co-dependent trade partners and military allies, while at the same time the French sought to "civilize" the Indians by converting them to Christianity.
 These interactions spawned changes in other aspects of life, including technology, settlement, marriage, and population size.
 The effects of collaboration were uneven in the sense that the Indians changed to a greater degree than did the French colonists.
 However, both societies were affected in important ways.